rmccrear/basic-DSA/problem-set-1/README.md

 Can you think of a few more questions we could ask?

-Which questions are easist to answer?
+Which questions are easiest to answer?
 Which are harder?
 Why?

 Finally, how might we represent the scenario in code?
 Can we create a program that will answer this question?